percona/percona-backup-mongodb/doc/source/glossary.rst

      Command-line interface for controlling the backup system.
 PBM CLI can connect to several clusters so that a user can manage backups on many clusters.

   PBM Control collections
-     PBM Controll collections are :term:`collections <Collection>` with config, authentication data and backup states.
-They are stored in the admin db  in the cluster or non-sharded replicaset and serve as the communication channel between :term:`pbm-agent` and :term:`pbm CLI`. :term:`pbm CLI` creates a new pbmCmd document for a new operation. :term:`pbm-agents <pbm-agent>` monitor it and update as they process the operation.
+     PBM Control collections are :term:`collections <Collection>` with config, authentication data and backup states.
+They are stored in the admin db  in the cluster or non-sharded replica set and serve as the communication channel between :term:`pbm-agent` and :term:`pbm CLI`. :term:`pbm CLI` creates a new pbmCmd document for a new operation. :term:`pbm-agents <pbm-agent>` monitor it and update as they process the operation.

   Percona Backup for MongoDB
      Percona Backup for MongoDB (PBM) is a low-impact backup solution for MongoDB non-sharded replica sets and clusters.
 It supports both :term:`Percona Server for MongoDB` and MongoDB Community Edition.

   Percona Server for MongoDB
      Percona Server for MongoDB is a drop-in replacement for MongoDB Community Edition with enterprise-grade features.

+  Point-in-Time Recovery
+     Point-in-Time Recovery is restoring the database up to a specific moment in time.
+The data is restored from the backup snapshot and then events that occurred to the data are replayed from oplog.

   Replica set
      A replica set is a group of mongod nodes that host the same data set.